W04 Assignment: Picture Album Enhancement

 Instructions

-- Make a copy of your temples.html and rename it "filtered-temples.html"
+- Make a copy of your temples.html and rename it "filtered-temples.html".

-- Make a copy of any associated CSS and JS files as well and rename them appropriately, making sure they work with your new HTML file.
+- Copy any associated CSS and JS files, rename them appropriately, and update references so they work with your new HTML file.

-- In the HTML, delete all the temple figures/images HTML elements used on
+- In the HTML, delete all the temple figure/image elements from the original page (you should

 We will be replacing these figures with dynamically generated HTML using JavaScript.